magesuite/smile-docker-boilerplate/docs/01-install.md

    make install
    ```

+   If you get the following error: "Could not connect to the Amqp Server", just run the command again.

 Magento is now installed.
 You can move to the next step: [checking if the Magento store is available](#accessing-the-magento-store).